-Oh, and the nice folks at your pup's shelter may be able to tell you what food your dog has responded favorably to in the past.
-In fact, if you introduce your dog to a new brand of food and treats and they don’t appear to be eating, it’s possible that returning them to the diet they had at the shelter will kickstart their appetite.
+The rescue centre staff may be able to tell you what food your dog has enjoyed there.
+In fact, if you introduce your dog to a new brand of food and treats and they refuse them, returning them to the diet they had at the rescue could kick-start their appetite.

-You’d be well advised to map out your pup’s routine ahead of time, from walks to feedings.
+Work out a regular daily routine for your dog, from walks to meals.
 All dogs thrive on routine — but with rescue dogs it's especially important.

-Any pup in this scenario needs a firm, even rigid routine.
-It’s the only thing that will help them leave problematic behaviors behind.
-When a dog is used to chaos and unpredictability, a continued life of unpredictable day-to-day experiences is essentially guaranteed to perpetuate – or even increase – stress and anxiety levels.
-That makes training much, much harder.
+That’s why rescue dogs need a firm, even rigid routine.
+When a dog is used to chaos and unpredictability, a continued life of unpredictable day-to-day experiences will perpetuate – or even increase – stress and anxiety levels, making training much harder.

-Rewards-based training is always the best way to teach dogs new behaviors.
+Positive, rewards-based training is always the best way to teach dogs new behaviours.
 That means treats, praise and encouragement — never corrections, punishments or raised voices.
-Use positive actions, not negative ones.

 Hitting, grabbing or pinching

-Keep in mind: Even a previously trained rescue dog can have accidents in the house.
-In fact, it’s pretty much to be expected at first — your dog has just been through a stressful transition.
+Even a previously trained rescue dog can have accidents in the house.
+In fact, it’s probably best to expect it as your dog is going through a challenging transition.